 by MNOHS Executive Director Elissa Raffa

 As a non-profit, teacher-led community school, MNOHS has invested in a very low student-teacher and student-counselor ratios.
 We do this so every student can get the attention he or she needs.
-Compare our student-teacher ratio (13:1) to the Minnesota average (16:1) or to other models of “virtual” learning (60:1, or worse).
+Compare our student-teacher ratio (10.5 to 1) to the Minnesota classroom average (16 to 1) or to other models of “virtual” learning (60 to 1, or worse).

 We focus on active, connected learning.
-MNOHS students graph and interpret data using spreadsheets; develop geometric proofs using The Geometer’s Sketchpad; compose music using NoteFlight; practice drawing and painting techniques; conduct chemistry experiments at home and in an online virtual lab; edit photographs using Gimp; analyze poems, novels, primary source historical documents, and musical compositions; conjugate Spanish verbs; record field observations in geology or biology; write essays; and more—and they do it all from a distance, taking advantage of special software provided by MNOHS as well as resources in their own communities.
+MNOHS students graph and interpret data using spreadsheets; develop geometric proofs using Geogebra; compose music using NoteFlight; practice drawing and painting techniques; conduct chemistry experiments at home and in an online virtual lab; edit photographs using Gimp; analyze poems, novels, primary source historical documents, and musical compositions; conjugate Spanish verbs; record field observations in geology or biology; write essays; and more—and they do it all from a distance, taking advantage of online resources provided by MNOHS as well as resources in their own communities.
 MNOHS teachers are online with students each day, answering questions, pointing students toward new discoveries, providing feedback, and encouraging their learning growth.
-Students can also call, text or email their teachers, or drop in to the MNOHS Academic Support Center if they want to talk through a particular assignment or just to connect.
+Students have many opportunities to revise and resubmit work.
+They can call, text or email their teachers, or drop in to the MNOHS Academic Support Center if they want to talk through a particular assignment or just to connect.

-Engagement and motivation is an issue--and self-advocacy may be an answer.
-Brian Gill, a Mathematica senior fellow and lead author of the report referenced below, said, “Challenges in maintaining student engagement are inherent in online instruction, and they are exacerbated by high student-teacher ratios and minimal student-teacher contact time."
+Engagement and motivation can be an issue--and self-advocacy is part of the answer.
 At MNOHS we have invested in low student-teacher ratios and close student-teacher relationships.
 In this context, we encourage students to advocate for themselves no matter what the issue.
 This is not what most students expect at high school, and it takes practice.
 The transformations we have witnessed when students join us in this approach are well worth the effort.
 At MNOHS we have time for each student--to learn each one’s story and help each one get where he or she wants to go!